takumi-sase/takumi-sase.github.io/teach.md

 || class | a structure with functions
 | Pointer | pointer to each data type | memory addresses |

-### Final Year Project
-Under my supervision, students are allowed to work on any topic (Research, Development) if it is related to *Computer Science*.

 ### References
 1. Kolman, B., Busby, R., Ross, S. (2018) *Discrete mathematical structures*.
 6th ed.
 NJ: Pearson Prentice Hall.
 2. Rosen, K. (2018) *Discrete Mathematics and Its Applications*.
 8th ed.
 NY: McGraw Hill.